kjirou/blog/blog-source/articles/translate-portal-still-alive-myself.md

 ```
 But there's no sense crying
-Over every mistake.
+over every mistake.
 You just keep on trying
-Till you run out of cake.
+till you run out of cake.
 And the Science gets done.
 And you make a neat gun.
 For the people who are